 - education & care for children with special needs

-- Care using a special curriculum, such as Montessori, or faith-based instruction
+- use of a specialized curriculum, such as Montessori or faith-based instruction

 South Carolina Licensed or Registered Programs: